Skip to main content

 • Fix inability to place a root module at the repository root

-• Previously, an empty TFACTION_TARGET caused failures, preventing root modules at the repository root
+• Previously, an empty TFACTION_TARGET caused a failure, preventing root modules from being placed at the repository root

 • Fix conftest running even when destroy is enabled in tfaction.yaml